zhong-yy/GraAda3D/Readme.md

 #### (3) Build with NetCDF library

-If you have installed netcdf library (including netcdf C++ interfaces) and wish to store your inversion model in .nc file, you can build the program with netcdf support using
+If you have installed netcdf library (including netcdf C++ interfaces) and wish to store your inversion model in .nc file, you can build the program with netcdf support by using the USE_NETCDF option,
 ```bash
 make USE_NETCDF=1
 ```